plfa/plfa.github.io/src/plfa/part2/Substitution.lagda.md

 ## The σ algebra of substitution

-Substitutions map de Bruijn indices (natural numbers) to terms, so we can view a substitution simply as a sequence of terms, or more precisely, as an infinite sequence of terms.
+A substitution maps de Bruijn indices (natural numbers) to terms, so we can view a substitution simply as a sequence of terms, or more precisely, as an infinite sequence of terms.
 The σ algebra consists of four operations for building such sequences: identity `ids`, shift